Usher And Grace Miguel Split After Singer’s Herpes Nightmare Scandal, ‘Us Weekly’ Reports

 Usher and his wife of two years, Grace Miguel, made a sad announcement on Tuesday, saying that they are officially calling it quits after two years of marriage and 10 years of being a couple, according to Us Weekly.

-Based on the report, Usher Raymond is getting his freedom through a “mutual decision” between him and 48-year-old wife to finally file for a divorce less than one year after his herpes nightmare was exposed.
+Based on the report, Usher Raymond is getting his freedom through a “mutual decision” between him and 48-year-old wife to finally file for a divorce less than one year after his rumored herpes nightmare was exposed.

 “After much thought and consideration, we have mutually decided to separate as a couple,” the two said in a joint statement cited by Us Weekly.